Friday, 3 August 2018

 • Invokes catharsis, which can relieve stress

-• Encourage reflective practice
+• Encourage reflective practice and cognitive processes

 • Develop self-awareness abilities

-• Increase memory retention
+• Promote memory recall and retention

 • Bring clarity and focus